Stprry/LodgeFinder/README.md

 SurflineCodingTest

 How to run:
-open Utility->Lodgerequest.swift-> line 16 insert api key used by tester in the let API_KEY.
+open Utility->Lodgerequest.swift-> line 16 insert api key used by tester in the let API_KEY, the one being used there has been deactivated.

 I cannot seem to get the data to load into the tableview.